machinelevel/sp425-crazy-cow/README.md

     - It does **basic word-wrapping** by backspacing and re-typing. *(Yeah, I know, but it works.)*
     - Use **up/down arrows** to move the cursor up/down.

+## Where's the cursor?
+There is no visible cursor.
+Do not panic.
+Real typewriters don't have one either.
+If you type something in the wrong place, just `backspace`, or tap undo, or erase it with the stylus.
+Then (like a real typewriter) use `space`, `up`, `down`, `enter` to get to the right place.

 ## If you find a bug
 Please post an issue.
 This is a just-for-fun project for me.